 To apply for an extension, please submit the F-1 Program Extension Form found here: https://rpi.box.com/v/F1programextension

-International students are required to maintain a full-time course load.
-In most cases, this is 12 credit hours (for graduate students on assistantships, it is 9 credit hours with approval from OGE).
-RPI requires that undergraduate students enroll for 15 credits each semester.
+International students are required to maintain a full-time course load every fall and spring semester.
+Full-time is 12 credit hours (for graduate students on teaching assistantships, it is 9 credit hours with approval from OGE).

 Do not drop below full-time without first working with ISSS for the required approvals.
 If you drop below full-time without approval from ISSS, you are not maintaining your F-1 status and your SEVIS record may be terminated.